What is your title and primary work area at Eriksholm Research Centre?

 “Working with my colleagues and with people who have a hearing impairment.
 I have a grandfather who has hearing difficulties, and I can see how much he relies on and benefits from hearing devices.
-It helps him to stay connected to society and make him able to communicate with his family.
+They help him stay connected to society and make him able to communicate with his family.
 That is also why the development of hearing devices is important.
 Even though hearing aids nowadays give people a better quality of life, there is so much more that we can do to help them.”

 What do you do in your spare time, when you’re not working at Eriksholm?

-I think it is important to occasionally allocate a little bit of time for yourself, which it what I do when I run or do yoga.
-When running you can go whenever you want, wherever you want, as long as you want.
+I think it is important to occasionally allocate a little bit of time for yourself, which is what I do when I run or do yoga.
+When running you can go whenever you want, wherever you want, and for as long as you want.
 I just started yoga lessons which I really enjoy because I like the idea that you have to connect your mind to your body, and it helps me to get some quiet time.”

 What are the three most important values in your life and why?